spatie/laravel-resource-links/README.md

 ```

-By default the global endpoints will only be constructed from the `index`, `create`  and `store` methods in your controller.
-This behaviour can be changed by setting `$globalEndpointMethods` property on your controller:
+By default, the global endpoints will only be constructed from the `index`, `create`  and `store` methods in your controller.
+This behavior can be changed by setting `$globalEndpointMethods` property on your controller:

 ``` php
 class UsersController